camuthig/camuthig.github.io/content/posts/first-kotlin-package.md

 The current `CredentialsStore` interface only defines a `load` function, which reads the files from the system and parses it into a `Config` object.
-It doesn't make a ton of sense to continue reading the file from the system, however, so I plan to iterate on the library to provider a better developer interaction.
+It doesn't make a ton of sense to continue reading the file from the system, however, so I plan to iterate on the library to provide a better developer interaction.

 The processing of writing these packages was really enjoyable, and the Kotlin developer experience is great.
 I had trouble working with Gradle throughout the process, however.
-I think it was partially my fault, for trying to do things that Gradle wasnt meant to do or things that were more complex than they needed to be.
-I also feel that Gradle is still maturing into its Kotlin DSL, and it can be difficult to find appropriate support online when most experience over the last several years has centered around their Groovy DSL.
+I think it was partially my fault, for trying to do things that Gradle was not meant to do or things that were more complex than they needed to be.
+I also feel that Gradle is still maturing into its
+Kotlin DSL, and it can be difficult to find appropriate support online when most experience over the last several years has centered around their Groovy DSL.